 Below we touch on a few of the most popular urns for scattering offered by funeral homes and crematoriums in Oregon and other states nationwide.

-Urns for Scattering
+Urns for Scattering in Oregon

 There are two main types of urns for scattering – the Eco Scattering Urn made from bamboo and scattering urns made from paper.
 Both are TSA approved and offered by thousands of funeral homes nationwide.

 The patented Eco Scattering Urn is made from bamboo, one of the world’s strongest building materials and a fast-growing, sustainable resource.
 This special urn has a long cylindrical shape to help people scatter ashes away from their body.
 It also has a unique open and close locking mechanism on top of the urn, giving you the ability to securely transport ashes to a location to scatter and giving people the ability to scatter with ease and control.